 This technical note pertains to SDG Target 15.1: By 2020, ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular forests, wetlands, mountains and drylands, in line with obligations under international agreements.
-Specifically, it describes the role of the SEEA in supporting the calculation of SDG target indicator 15.1.1: Forest area as a proportion of total land area.
+Specifically, it describes the role of the SEEA in supporting the calculation of SDG Indicator 15.1.1: Forest area as a proportion of total land area.
 SDG 15.1.1 is a Tier I SDG indicator, meaning it is conceptually clear, has an established methodology and standards are available, and data are regularly produced by countries for at least 50 per cent of countries and of the population in every region where the indicator is relevant.

-By organising information on forests in a way that is consistent with other environmental and economic concerns, the SEEA EEA presents information in a way that can speak to the multiple policy objectives and their targets for forests.
+By organising information on forests in a way that is consistent with other environmental and economic concerns, the SEEA EA presents information in a way that can speak to the multiple policy objectives and their targets for forests.
 The consistency of the SEEA with economic statistics can also aid in mainstreaming information on forests into a wide range of sectoral and macroeconomic policies and economic development planning.

+The importance of appropriate validation and quality assurance by national statistics offices of the accounting outputs discussed in this note, and the input data required for the changes they track, is highlighted and stressed.
 A summary of the Policy Framework for SDG 15.1.1. and associated entry-points is provided in Appendix D. Understanding this framing can help foster constructive dialogue across government agencies sectors and inform an integrated, cross sectoral approach to forest management as synergies and trade-offs are revealed.